 Early diagnosis and treatment of malignant tumors improve the diagnosis and facilitate the clinical recovery.

 Patients with anti-hu antibodies were found to have a poor prognosis and multifocal neurological symptoms, and patients with anti-Ta antibodies were found to have a poor prognosis, but patients who do not have autoantibodies in their blood appear to have a better prognosis.

 Patients with anti-GABA B receptor may respond to immunosuppressant drugs better than patients with anti-hu patients.

 After making the diagnosis of paraneoplastic limbic encephalitis, consultations may be made according to the presented history and physical examination.
 These may include consulting a gynecologic oncologist, urological oncologist, pulmonologist, or physicians from other specialties.

-Paraneoplastic limbic encephalitis is best managed by a multidisciplinary team that also includes oncology nurses.
+Paraneoplastic limbic encephalitis is best managed by an interprofessional team that also includes oncology nurses.
 Because there are no specific markers, it is a diagnosis of exclsion.
 In most cases, if the primary malignancy is managed, the paraneoplastic syndrome will resolve.
 Several biological drugs can be used to control symptoms but cure is not possible until the primary malignancy has been treated.